pomerantsev/accented/README.md

 ## Development notes

 * Placeholder favicon generated with https://favicon.io/favicon-generator/.
 I immediately forgot what the font was, but I won't relese this like this anyway.
+* In the Contributing docs, mention that `pnpm` needs to be installed first.
+* For publishing, use `pnpm publish-lib`